jonjonnz/Password-Generator/README.md

 The code is just a bunch of for loops working one after each other to print out many suitable combinations

-Couldn't convert the file to exe format coz of windows firewall kept preventing it from running( worked on ubuntu 16.04) maybe try doing it on ubuntu or linux if needed
+Couldn't convert the file to exe format because windows firewall kept preventing it from running( worked on ubuntu 16.04) maybe try doing it on ubuntu or linux if needed